primer/github-vscode-theme/README.md

 ## Contribute

 1. Clone and open this [repo](https://github.com/primer/github-vscode-theme) in VS Code
-2. Run `npm install` to install the Primer CSS color reference and run `npm start` to run the converter.
+2. Run `yarn` to install the Primer CSS color reference and run `npm start` to run the converter.
 3. Press `F5` to open a new window with your extension loaded
 4. Open `Code > Preferences > Color Theme` [`⌘k ⌘t`] and pick the "GitHub Light" or "GitHub Dark" theme
 5. Make changes to the [`/src/theme.js`](https://github.com/primer/github-vscode-theme/blob/master/src/theme.js) file.